Frequently Asked Questions

 - Should I reach out to a faculty member before applying?

-here).
+Graduate students in the Field of Communication are supported for the most part on Teaching Assistantships and Research Assistantships (additional information about assistantships).
 Some students do seek out external funding and we absolutely encourage it, though it’s not a requirement to enter our program with outside funding.
-If you’re interested in seeking external funding, the Graduate School maintains a very thorough fellowship database.
+If you’re interested in seeking external funding, please see the Graduate School's website for additional fellowship information.

 All Ph.D. students admitted to our program are considered for research and teaching assistantships.
 Many of these assistantships require very high levels of skill in written and spoken English; particularly in public speaking and writing classes.
 Additionally, anyone receiving a graduate assistantship must be eligible to work in the United States.
-Please see the International Students and Scholars Office’s website for additional information about working in the United States.
+Please see the Office of Global Learning's website for additional information about working in the United States.